Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Second, there’s the shape of the diamonds used for the setting.
 Pavé settings almost always feature small round diamonds, as this diamond shape is excellent for covering as much of the ring’s surface area as possible.

-For a channel setting, a variety of diamond shapes are commonly used.
-While many channel settings use round cut diamonds as well, it’s also common to see princess cut, emerald cut and even cushion cut diamonds in channel settings.
+For a channel set ring style, a variety of diamond shapes are commonly used.
+While many channel settings use round cut diamonds as well, it’s also common to see princess cut, emerald cut and even cushion cut diamonds in them.

 Third, there’s the purpose of the setting.
 Because the diamonds of a channel setting are set in the ring, as opposed to on its surface, they draw people’s attention towards the center diamond and act more as a complement than as a point of attention by themselves.